NuclearMonster/randostartrek/README.md

 * The Random Trek podcast, which is very funny and you should listen: https://www.theincomparable.com/randomtrek/
 * The WYR Bot that Crusader wrote, it's funny, you should follow it: https://twitter.com/WYR_bot
 * DS9 Plot Synopses!
 It's got that hilarious joke about the jazz that all the kids are talking about: https://twitter.com/ds9synopses good stuff.

+Unfortunately I can no-longer validate that these twitter links are still functioning for other bots, as the logged-out twitter experience is broken.

 You should go read Nuclear Monster at https://www.nuclearmonster.com/